xpack/web-doxygen/website/docs/manual/pages/commands.md

 </div>

-<p>Note that for PHP one can also specify the type (or types if you separate them with a pipe symbol) which are allowed for a parameter (as this is not part of the definition).
-The syntax is the same as for the <span class="doxyComputerOutput">phpDocumentor</span>, i.e.</p>
+Note that for PHP one can also specify the type (or types if you separate them with a pipe symbol) which are allowed for a parameter (as this is not part of the definition).
+The syntax is the same as for the <span class="doxyComputerOutput">phpDocumentor</span>, i.e.

 <pre><code>@param  datatype1|datatype2 $paramname description